CiscoDevNet/terraform-provider-dcnm/website/docs/r/network.html.markdown

 * `name` - (Required) name of network object.
 * `fabric_name` - (Required) fabric name under which network should be created.
+* `network_id` - (Optional) Network id to be associated with the network to be created.
+Pass this value while creating multiple networks in single plan to avoid conflict of autogenerating ids.
+Id will be computed by DCNM if not provided.
 * `display_name` - (Optional) display name for the network object.
 If not mentioned, then `name` will be considered as `display_name`.
 * `description` - (Optional) description for the network.
 * `vrf_name` - (Optional) name of the vrf which should be associated with the network.
 If not given then will be configured as "NA" with `l2_only_flag` as "true".